canjs/canjs/guides/more-on-components.md

 ## Getting and Setting Scope Properties
 Now that you know how to handle events in your code, it's important to understand how to get and set the properties of the scope.
-Getting and setting are done through the `attr` method off of the `this` keyword.
+Getting and setting are done through the `attr` function off of the `this` keyword.
 Let's look at an example.

-Open up *restaurant_list_component.js*, and modify the scope's restaurantSelected property as follows:
+Open up *restaurant_list.js*, and modify the scope's restaurantSelected property as follows:

 ```